infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Shared modules

 If you have `NgModule`s which are not components (e.g., a module which imports all specific material modules that you need), put them in `src/app/shared-modules`.
+Keep in mind that having large shared modules is usually unwanted because it makes dependency management hard in the case where shared modules import many other modules.

 ## Custom types